Swim Team Handbook

 - Prevent Swimmer’s Ear: Use drops every night if you think this will be an issue

 - Pre-meet Stress: New Swimmers are often very anxious before their first meet.
 Assure your swimmer that it’s their participation that counts, not their speed.
 They will have contributed to their team simply by swimming.
-If your child is having trouble, talk to Coach Matt, he has a proven track record of helping newbies to feel comfortable in the pool.
+If your child is having trouble, let a coach know!
+They have all been there and have helped others through their worries.

 - Pay attention to your child’s nutrition: Swimming is an endurance sport, both during practice and during meets.
 If there were ever a time to stress healthy eating habits and proper hydration, this summer is it.

 - If you have no idea what you are doing, ASK.
 Other, more experienced parents are always willing to help.

 Each Friday, before a swim meet, the coaches put together a special “Fun Friday” practice for our swimmers during the morning sessions.
 Friday evenings before meets (start time TBD) include a short practice, a pep rally, and a team dinner.
 This is an important time for kids to bond with teammates, and to meet with our coaches to learn what events they will be swimming during the next day’s meets.
 The swim parents take turns purchasing and preparing simple dinners for our team.

 Fridays are the days when our coaching staff makes up the “Meet Sheet:, which is the schedule of which swimmers swim which events in the next day’s meet.
 If your child will be missing a Saturday swim meet, it is imperative that you check in with the coaches and let them know what meets they are missing as soon as possible.